Das-Kollektiv/tdme2/README.md

         - includes a simple script language
             - to react on events with like on-mouse-click, ... and on-change for elements
             - to manipulate conditions of elements, values of element controller and node properties
-        - supports position and color based effects
+        - supports position and color based effects in combination with conditions that can also be defined via XML
     - Networking module, which consists of
         - UDP server
             - n:m threading model with non blocked IO via kernel event mechanismns(epoll, kqueue or select)